erwanM974/hibou_label/README.md

 (this system implements efficiently a priority queue).
 The highest priority queue is dequeued first at each step of the algorithm.

 Priority levels are computed according to the user-defined numbers set between the brackets, and they work in a similar manner as the frontier priorities.
-For instance, if we set ``strategy = GreedyBestFS[step=0,emission=1,loop=-2]``, then the evaluation of actions that are emissions and that exist within a loop will be 1+(-2)= -1.
+For instance, if we set ``strategy = GreedyBestFS[step=0,emission=1,loop=-2]``, then the priority level of actions that are emissions and that exist within a loop will be "1+(-2)= -1".
 Those of emissions outside loops will be 1 and those of receptions outside loops will be 0.
 You may notice that we have an additional kind of priority which is the ``step`` priority.
 By default, ``step=1`` (and the others are set to 0), which means that a next node of depth (distance to initial interaction) "d" will have a "d*1 = d" priority level.